Chris Henry (museum curator)

-Chris Henry (born 1962) is a museum professional who is currently (2017) Director of Heritage at Surgeons' Hall Museums at the Royal College of Surgeons of Edinburgh.
+Chris Henry (born 1962) is a museum professional who was Director of Heritage at Surgeons' Hall Museums at the Royal College of Surgeons of Edinburgh.

 Early life and education

 He was born in Gainsborough, Lincolnshire, England and attended Queen Elizabeth’s Grammar School, Gainsborough.
-He subsequently attended Middlesex University graduating BA (Hons) in History (1993), Kings College, London graduating MA in War Studies (1994) and University College, London, graduating MA in Museum Studies (1999).
+He subsequently attended Middlesex University graduating BA (Hons) in History (1993), King's College, London graduating MA in War Studies (1994) and University College, London, graduating MA in Museum Studies (1999).